WyllDuck/OpenFOAM-ToolChain-for-Rocket-Aerodynamic-Analysis/README.md

 The Python script takes as arguments a list of path directories containing OpenFOAM workspaces, in this example, the OpenFOAM workspace _rhoCentralFoamExample_ is stored in the _run_ folder and no other location contains more OpenFOAM workspaces.

 > [!IMPORTANT]
-> This command will only generate images if the Python instruction _from paraview.simple import *_ if successfull.
+> This command will only generate images if the Python instruction _"from paraview.simple import *"_ if successfull.
 This requires a correct installation of Paraview which might be difficult depending on the user's knowledge.
+A solution is proposed in document _postProcessingTools/automaticImg/VTKtoIMAGE.py_.

 ### HOW TO ADD CONFIGURABLE PARAMETERS TO THE TEMPLATES